Ad fraud is happening right in the palm of your hand, with 50-60% of ad fraud losses occurring in the mobile sphere.

 Pixel Stuffing.
 Sketchy publishers place an ad into a 1x1 pixel on a page, allowing it to register an impression even though it’s invisible to the human eye.

 Auto Impressions.
 Fraudsters manipulate mobile apps to load ads continuously, even when the user isn't using the app.

 2. CPC (Cost Per Click)

 With CPC fraud, fraudsters target popular, high-ranking keywords.
 Meanwhile, marketers unknowingly pay for illegitimate clicks while the fraudsters make money.
 Fraudulent CPC methods are:

 Automatic Redirection.
 Even though the user never clicked on an ad, they’ll be redirected to the ad’s landing page, a false click will be recorded, and the fraudster will get credit for the conversion.

 Click Flooding.
-A large volume of fraudulent clicks are submitted.
+A large volume of fraudulent clicks is submitted.